 Sub Floor Ventilation : Other Considerations

-Each of the sub-floor ventilation systems needs fans with a specific design, shape and size.
+Each of the sub-floor ventilation fans have specific designs, shapes and sizes.
 The kind of fan you will select depends on how big or small your under floor area is.
 It will also depend on the materials which your house is made from, e.g. timber.

 Fans usually have either the AC or EC motor for the sub-floor ventilation system.
 The AC fans are set to run at one speed only, but are not noisy when running.
 On the other hand, EC fans have different speeds and are more efficient and less noisy than AC fans.

-Once the installation of the sub floor ventilation system is done, the high humidity levels in the under floor air will only be brought to negligible levels after the system has run for twelve hours.
+Once the installation of the sub-floor ventilation system is done, the high humidity levels in the under floor air will only be brought to negligible levels after the system has run for twelve hours.
 After this initial set up and run time, you won’t need it to go on for such long hours.
-Four hours per day will be sufficient to keep the underfloor ventilation at its best, making the sub floor space both fresh and moist-free.
+Four hours per day will be sufficient to keep the sub floor ventilation at its best, making the under floor space both fresh and moist-free.

 A quality sub floor ventilation system with supply or exhaust fans for an averaged sized home around Sydney and in Australia should be around $2500 supplied, installed, including GST and 5 years warranty.

 Sure.
-Talk to us about supplying a sub floor ventilation kit.
+Talk to us about supplying a sub floor ventilation kit including all required fans.

 We service homes and businesses and commercial properties for high moisture in states Australia wide, including the New South Wales, Queensland, Australian Capital Territory, Victoria, Tasmania, South Australia, Western Australia and Northern Territory for sub floor ventilation and under floor supply and exhaust fans.

-Capital cities include, Sydney, Canberra, Melbourne, Hobart, Brisbane, Adelaide, Perth and Darwin.
+Capital cities Australia wide include, Sydney, Canberra, Melbourne, Hobart, Brisbane, Adelaide, Perth and Darwin.

-Contact us, the sub floor ventilation and under floor ventilation fan experts, Mouldbuster on 1300 066 853 for the best advice on sub floor ventilation services and your best options based on your budget to insure you have a healthy home.
+Contact us, the sub floor ventilation and under floor ventilation fan experts, Mouldbuster on 1300 066 853 for the best advice on supply and exhaust underfloor fans and, to discuss your best options based on your budget to insure you have a healthy home.